-- What are the different roles of a leader? - What does a coach do?
-And why is it important for leaders to also be a coach? - Four Universal Communication Principles (Dr. Angeles Arrien) - Trust Equation - Active listening and other leadership communication skills - Fundamental skills of a coach
+- What are the different roles of a leader?

+- What does a coach do?
+And why is it important for leaders to also be a coach?

+- Qualities of a coach

+- Four Universal Communication Principles (Dr. Angeles Arrien)

+- Trust Equation

+- Active listening and other leadership communication skills

+- Fundamental skills of a coach

+- Coaching exercise